SKopecz/PositiveIntegrators.jl/paper/paper.md

 # Related research and software

 The first MPRK schemes were introduced in @burchard2003.
 These are the first order scheme `MPE` and a second order scheme based on Heun's method.
-To avoid the restricion to Heun's method, the second order `MPRK22` schemes were developed in @kopeczmeister2018order2.
+To avoid the restriction to Heun's method, the second order `MPRK22` schemes were developed in @kopeczmeister2018order2.
 The techniques developed therein, also enabled a generalization to third order schemes and thus the introduction of `MPRK43I` and `MPRK43II` schemes in @kopeczmeister2018order3.

 All aforementioned schemes were derived from the classical formulation of Runge-Kutta schemes.
 Using the Shu-Osher formulation instead lead to the introduction of the second order schemes `SSPMPRK22` in @huang2019order2 and the third order scheme `SSPMPRK43` in @huang2019order3.